ianbrayoni/amazon-reviews-analysis/ReadMe.md

-Web application for sentiment analysis using supervised machine learning.
+Web application for sentiment analysis on e-commerce product reviews from Amazon using supervised machine learning.